judekurn/judekurn.github.io/docs/teach/scenario_planning.md

 **ScenarioWizard** (Assignment 2): Students will work in groups and select one workshop proposal, which they will organize.
 Students will then conduct environmental scanning for up to 4-5 scenario drivers for scenario development.
 These drivers will be subjected to cross-impact balances analysis using an application software called ScenarioWizard.

 **Scenario Planning Workshop** (Assignment 3): Students will work in groups to design and organize a participatory scenario planning workshop.
 Students will be allocated 45 minutes to conduct and faciliate their proposed workshop.
-The groups will then submit their final paper describing the scenario narratives (storylines) developed in the workshop they facilitated (2500 words).
+The groups will then submit their final paper describing the scenario narratives (storylines) developed in the workshop which they facilitated (2500 words).

 ## Lecture Schedule